Black bass (combined largemouth, spotted and smallmouth bass)

 Statewide creel limits apply to all other fish species.

-The possession of black bass under 15 inches and crappie under 11 inches while in Paul Love Park and on the weir is prohibited.
+The possession of black bass under 15 inches and crappie under 11 inches while in Paul Love Park or on the weir is prohibited.

 Limblines and set hooks may not be fished at Lake Washington, but trotlines, free floating fishing devices, jugs, and yo-yos may be fished.